-Powered by Wireless NTM technology, the DWA-140 provides a faster wireless connection and superior reception than 802.11g\.
-The DWA-140 is designed for use in bigger homes and for those that demand higher networking.
-Maximize wireless performance by connecting this USB Adapter to a Wireless NTM Router and stay connected from virtually anywhere in the home.
-This USB Adapter supports WEP, WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.
+Powered by Wireless N[TM] technology, the DWA-643 provides a faster wireless connection and superior reception than 802.11g.
+The DWA-643 is designed for use in bigger homes and for those that demand higher networking.
+Maximize wireless performance by connecting this notebook adapter to a Wireless N[TM] router and stay connected from virtually anywhere in the home.
+This notebook adapter supports WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.

 D-Link's Quick Setup Wizard guides you step-by-step through the installation process.
-You'll be able to configure this USB Adapter without having to call the teenager from down the street to help you.
 The D-Link Wireless Manager is included with this product to keep track of all your most frequently accessed networks.